 To find the type of insert you need for your goggles, you will need to take a quick measurement at the center of the lens.
 Measure from the inside and measure the lens only – do not include any foam or rubber in your calculations.

 - 1 3/8” and smaller – Type 3 (small/children’s size)

 - 1 3/8” – 1 3/4” – Type 1 and Type 4

 - 1 3/4” and larger – Type 2 and Type 4

 These are the main general types of designs, but there are other variations as well.
-Some designs are made by manufactures specifically for their brand, while others are unbranded generic styles.
-With the exception of children’s goggles, most of these styles will fit the average adult size ATV goggles.
+Some designs are made by manufacturers specifically for their brand, while others are unbranded generic styles.
+With the exception of children’s goggles, most of these styles will fit the average adult-size ATV goggles.

 Adjusting To The Inserts

-When you first start wearing the inserts, your depth perception may be a bit off; this is because when you wear glasses, the lenses are close to your eyes, but with the inserts they are further away.
+When you first start wearing the inserts, your depth perception may be a bit off.
+This is because when you wear glasses, the lenses are close to your eyes, but with the inserts they’re further away.

 It’s similar to adjusting to bifocals, your eyes will quickly get used to the difference and eventually you won’t even notice it.